Last Updated on 04/21/2023 by Glynn Willard

 Again, freeroam.app and sanidumps.com are great resources.

-Also, many of the gas stations in the west offer it for free or for a small fee.
-If I’m using a gas stations dump, I always purchase diesel from them as a thank you.
+Also, many of the gas stations in the West offer it for free or for a small fee.
+If I’m using a gas station’s dump, I always purchase diesel from them as a thank you.

-I make it a point to find everything I need on the way or close to our next dispersed location.
-In other words, I have a plan.
+I make it a general rule to find everything I need on the way or close to our next dispersed camping location.

 Boondocking Do’s and Don’ts